 When my husband and I were first trying to conceive a child, it seemed like the Internet was chock-full of suggestions for ways we could change our diet and lifestyle in order to naturally boost our fertility.
-Read on to find out why certain supplements (like evening primrose oil) are often recommended to couples who are trying to get pregnant, or trying to overcome cycle irregularities like luteal phase defect.
+Certain supplements (like folic acid, evening primrose oil, and others) are often recommended to couples who are trying to get pregnant, or trying to overcome cycle irregularities like luteal phase defect.

 After trying for a baby for over a year, we finally conceived with the help of a Fertility Awareness Method (FAM), also known as a Fertility Awareness-Based Method (FABM) or method of Natural Family Planning (NFP), and with the help of doctors certified in NaProTechnology.